kohana/minion/guide/minion/tasks.md

 You'll notice a few things here:

  - You need a main `_execute()` method.
 It should take one array parameter.
-   - This parameter contains any command line options passed to the task.
+   - This parameter contains any command line options passed to the task and they must be defined in $_options.
-   - For example, if you call the task above with `./minion --task=demo --foo=foobar` then `$params` will contain: `array('foo' => 'foobar', 'bar' => NULL)`
+   - For example, if you call the task above with `./index.php demo --color=blue` then `$params` will contain: `array('limit' => 4, 'color' => 'blue')`
- - It needs to have a `protected $_defaults` array.
+ - It needs to have a `protected $_options` array.
 This is a list of parameters you want to accept for this task.
 Any parameters passed to the task not in this list will be rejected.

 ## Namespacing Tasks